Sai-Kale/DevOps/terraform/terraform_with_aws/2_provision_software/README.md

 instance starts for the first time
 - In AWS this is called "user-data"
-- If you want to pass user-data that depends on other information in terraform (e.g. IP addresses), you can use the provider template
+- If you want to pass user-data that depends on other information in terraform (e.g. IP addresses), you can use the provider template.